WHAT IS POWDERCOATING?

 - Provide a professional visual appeal to any metal product

-- Offer superior resistance to chipping, scratching, wear and corrosion
+- Offer exceptional resistance to chipping, scratching and wear

 - Are highly resistant to moisture/corrosion creep if damaged